calgray/athreading/README.md

 `athreading` is an asynchronous threading library for running and synchronizing I/O threads with asyncio.

-Note: Python GIL only allows multi-threaded I/O parallelism and not multi-threaded CPU parallelism.
+Note: Due to Python GIL, this library not not provide multi-threaded CPU parallelism unless using Python 3.13ft.

 ## Usage